 I am trying to find potatoes that don't have a sweet taste and stay firm when done cooking, so they can be used for potato salad, and don't turn in to a mashed potato.
 Where can I get them and what is there name.
 I am frustrated because I can't find the right potato to make my favorite potato salad.
-Please help me find the right potato.
+Please help me find the right potato for my potato salad.

 When potatoes stored at 40 degrees F or colder, the starch will convert to sugar.
 That's the cause of the sweetness.
 The Russet Burbank, when used for potato salad is best if cut into chunks rather than boiled whole.
-That will keep it from turning into mush.
+That will keep the potato salad from turning into mush.

 Here are a few links with more information: